jankee31/jankee31/README.md

   ### Hi 👋, I'm Janki Panchal
    I'm here with a bit of madness and curiousness!

   •🔭 I’m currently contributing to TechCrew®GroupOfComapnies as a IT Business Analyst.
+And to The Spark Foundation as a Data Science Intern.

   •🌱 I’m currently learning Python & R for Data Science.